Molokini Marine Life: What You’ll See at Molokini and Turtle Town

 Algae-grazing surgeonfish that brighten shallow reefs.
 Watch small groups “mow” algae on sunny slopes and coral gardens.

-Spinner Dolphins & Humpback Whales (from the boat)
+Spinner Dolphins and Humpback Whales

 Transit sightings

-Hawksbill Turtle (Honuʻea) — Rare
+Hawksbill Turtle (Honuʻea)

-Much rarer than green sea turtles in Hawaiʻi—roughly 100 to 1 fewer—hawksbills feed on sponges along healthy reefs.
-If you’re lucky enough to see one, enjoy calmly from a distance; hawksbills are endangered and only about 20–25 females nest in Hawaiʻi each year.
+Much rarer than green sea turtles in Hawaiʻi, roughly 100 to 1 fewer, hawksbills feed on sponges along healthy reefs.
+If you’re lucky enough to see one, enjoy calmly from a distance; hawksbills are endangered, and only about 20–25 females nest in Hawaiʻi each year.

 Whale season: In Hawaiʻi, humpback whales are generally present from November to April, with a peak in January to March.
-Sightings are from the boat while transiting—give whales 100 yards of space and enjoy the show.
+Sightings are from the boat while transiting, give whales 100 yards of space, and enjoy the show.

 Dolphins: We occasionally see spinner dolphins from the boat.
 It’s illegal to swim with or approach them within 50 yards.